• Home

 Chris Patten - RTLB Manager - Hauraki RTLB Cluster

-Jase is currently working across a number of our Kahui Ako in the Hauraki RTLB cluster.
-It is great to see a number of these schools now going on their own trauma informed journeys not only as individual schools but as Kahui Ako.
-Jase brings "realness" to drilling down to what trauma informed practice is all about from his own experience as a Principal and now as a PLD facilitator who understands schools.
+Jase brings "realness" to drilling down to what trauma informed practice is all about from his own experience as a Principal and now as a professional development facilitator who understands schools.
 We have had Jase run a session for RTLB and he is great at challenging different perspectives and bringing everything back to the needs of the children.
 I would recommend Jase in a heartbeat in terms of how he can relate to all walks of life, he brings his own vulnerability which absolutely resonates with any audience.

 Rachel Ward-McCarten - Principal - Te Kura Waenga o Wēteri / Wesley Intermediate